GU4243-ADS/spring2018-project1-yujiehu/README.md

 -   EAP used words "length","head","left","matter" (EAP focused more on part of human?
 Has more word description about human's organ? like "haed","eye","feet","body","hand")

--   HPL used words "house","heard","strange","street","told","door" (seems like HPL has more scenary description and created a backgroud place for the horrible story)
+-   HPL used words "house","heard","strange","street","told","door" (Seems like HPL has more scenary description and created a backgroud place for the horrible story)

 -   MWS used words "love","heart","raymond","death","father","mind" (MWS used more inner feeling and more abstract word like "spirit","hope"...)